-Portfolio123 stock market analysis software enables investors to invest in stocks and ETFs based on clear defined rules, advanced ranking systems, backtests, and analysis using their quantitative tools and stock screeners.
+Portfolio123 backtesting software and ranking system enables investors to invest in stocks and ETFs based on clear defined rules, advanced ranking systems, backtests, and analysis using their quantitative tools and stock screeners.

 This Portfolio123 review will guide you through the stock screening tools, ranking systems, and backtesting engine.
 I’ll also provide a link to an extended 35-day trial, but now let’s start with the core functionalities needed to build investing strategies.